SankethBK/blog/_posts/operating-systems/2024-07-12-overview-of-mips-assembly.markdown

 1. **Low Code Density:** Uniform instruction width can lead to inefficient use of memory when instructions are shorter than the fixed width.
 For example, if you have a 32-bit instruction width but some instructions only require a few bits, the extra bits in each instruction are wasted.
 This can lead to larger code sizes and increased memory consumption.

-2. **Decreased Flexibility due to Implicity Operands:** Strict uniform formatting tends to exclude the use of implicit operands, which are operands not explicitly specified in the instruction but implied by the operation.
-For instance, even though MIPS mostly avoids implicit operands, it still uses an implicit destination register for the link register (\$ra), which stores the return address for function calls.
+2. **Decreased Flexibility due to Implicit Operands:** Strict uniform formatting tends to exclude the use of implicit operands, which are operands not explicitly specified in the instruction but implied by the operation.
+For instance, even though MIPS mostly avoids implicit operands, it still uses an implicit destination register for the link register (`$ra`), which stores the return address for function calls.
 (When a function call is made in MIPS, the jal (jump and link) instruction is used.
-This instruction not only jumps to the target function address but also implicitly stores the return address (the address of the instruction following the jal) in the link register \$ra (which is register $31).
-This behavior is implicit in the sense that the jal instruction does not need to specify that the return address should be stored in \$ra; it is automatically understood and handled by the instruction.)
+This instruction not only jumps to the target function address but also implicitly stores the return address (the address of the instruction following the `jal`) in the link register `$ra` (which is register `$31`).
+This behavior is implicit in the sense that the `jal` instruction does not need to specify that the return address should be stored in `$ra`; it is automatically understood and handled by the instruction.)

 3. **Cannot Handle Large Values of Immediate:** Fixed-length instructions present challenges when dealing with large immediate values (constants embedded directly within instructions).
-In MIPS immediate values to 16 bits within a single instruction.
+In MIPS immediate values can be upto 16-bits within a single instruction.
 If a constant exceeds this 16-bit limit, additional steps are required to handle the larger value.
    1. **Loading as Data:** One method to handle large constants is to load them from memory.
 This approach involves:
       - An extra load instruction.
       - Overhead associated with address calculation, register usage, address translation, and tag checking.